Azure/azure-libraries-for-net/AUTH.md

 ## Using Proxy in authentication

-This method will help you specify the proxy credentials by two steps when you want to create a authenticated client.
-First, it requires an instance of the `AzureCredentials` class from either of the above approaches:
+This method will help you specify the proxy credentials by two steps when you want to create an authenticated client.

+- First, it requires an instance of the `AzureCredentials` class from either of the above approaches:

 ```csharp
 var creds = new AzureCredentialsFactory().FromFile("my.azureauth");